m1llen1um/practical-cryptography-for-developers-book/more-cryptographic-concepts.md

   * What I have
   * What I am

-Two-Factor requires one of those three categories.
+Two-Factor Authentication requires two of those three categories to be implemented.
 The most common case of **Two-Factor Authentication** is a **user password** and a device on which will be sent/generate **one-time-password**.
 For generating one-time-password (OTP) the HMAC-based One-time Password algorithm is used.

 ### HMAC-based One-time Password (HOTP)